Abortion and reproductive rights

 It is not intended to provide a complete historical outline of reproductive rights issues in Ireland, but to highlight the coverage of these issues in the archive1.
 Materials are grouped chronologically below, and direct links provided to the relevant page in the document PDF.

-While this collection is limited to the current contents of the archive, it is worth drawing attention to two publications from feminist groups, despite our limited examples.
-The archive currently contains only a single issue of each, but the prominence of reproductive rights in the charters of both groups is noteworthy.
+While this collection is limited to the current contents of the archive, it is worth drawing attention to two feminist groups and their publications.
+Though the issues currently in the archive do not have extended articles on the topic, the prominence of reproduction rights in the charters of both groups is noteworthy.

 Banshee, from Irish Women United (IWU), includes the IWU charter from 1975, which includes a demand for: